 The MHFA-Japan team was established in 2007.
 This article reports on Japan's rollout of MHFA for gatekeepers in Japan to help them assess risk factors and refer patients for professional care, and contribute to suicide prevention, as well as informing instructional activities in the area of the Great East Japan Earthquake.

-The National Council (USA) Magazine - 5th Anniversary Edition devoted to Mental Health First Aid USA (2013).
+The National Council (USA) Magazine - 5th Anniversary Edition devoted to Mental Health First Aid USA.
+The National Council (USA) Magazine.
 Past issue (2013, issue 1).
+Full text

 The National Council forms part of the coordinating body of Mental Health First Aid USA Issue 1, 2013 of the National Council Magazine was devoted to Mental Health First Aid USA and features contributions from Mental Health First Aid Australia.

-Delivering a basic mental health training programme: Views and experiences of Mental Health First Aid instructors in Wales (Terry 2011).
-Abstract.
+Delivering a basic mental health training programme: Views and experiences of Mental Health First Aid instructors in Wales.
+Journal of Psychiatric and Mental Health Nursing.
+2011 Oct;18(8):677-86. doi: 10.1111.
+Abstract

 Using the sample sample of Instructors from the Terry (2010) qualitative study of MHFA Instructors in Wales, this study further explores the experiences of MHFA Instructors in Wales with regard to the themes of logistics, impact and experience.

-Mental Health First Aid — rolling out across the UK (Terry 2009).
+Mental Health First Aid — rolling out across the UK.
+Journal of Public Mental Health.
+Vol. 8 Issue: 3, 33-37.
 Abstract

 This article summarises the development and existing research of the MHFA Program, and its present position in the four UK regions.

-Experiences of instructors delivering the Mental Health First Aid training programme (Terry 2010).
-Abstract.
+Experiences of instructors delivering the Mental Health First Aid training programme.
+Journal of Psychiatric and Mental Health Nursing.
+2010 Sep;17(7):594-602.
+Abstract

 This qualitative descriptive study aims to extend the MHFA research-base relating to the experience of course attendees, by identifying the views and experiences of instructors delivering MHFA in Wales - exploring themes of support and pre-requisite skills.
 HideMental health literacy articles

-Quality and predictors of adolescents׳ first aid intentions and actions towards a peer with a mental health problem (Mason, Hart, Rossetto, & Jorm, 2015).
+Quality and predictors of adolescents׳ first aid intentions and actions towards a peer with a mental health problem.
+Psychiatry Research.
+July 2015; Volume 228, Issue 1, 31–38.
 Abstract

 This study examined predictors of the quality of mental health first aid provided by adolescents to their peers in over 500 students from Australian secondary schools.

-Quality of helping behaviours of members of the public towards a person with a mental illness: a descriptive analysis of data from an Australian national survey (Rossetto et al., 2014).
+Quality of helping behaviours of members of the public towards a person with a mental illness: a descriptive analysis of data from an Australian national survey.
+Annals of General Psychiatry.
+2014, 13:2.
 Abstract

 This article describes the findings from an Australian national survey measuring the quality of helping behaviours of members of the public towards a person with mental illness.
 Results indicated that the quality of the Australian public's mental health first aid knowledge and skills requires substantial improvement.

-Mental health literacy about schizophrenia: A survey of Portuguese youth (Loureiro et al., 2014).
-Abstract.
+Mental health literacy about schizophrenia: A survey of Portuguese youth.
+BMC Psychiatry.
+2013 May 7;13:129.
+Abstract

 This study investigated the mental health literacy of Portuguese youth with regard to schizophrenia.

-Mental health literacy about depression: A survey of Portuguese youth (Loureiro et al., 2014).
+Mental health literacy about depression: A survey of Portuguese youth.
+Early Intervention in Psychiatry.
+2015 Jun;9(3):234-41.
 Abstract

 This study investigated the mental health literacy of Portuguese youth about depression, in order to design school-based interventions.

-Young people's mental health first aid intentions and beliefs prospectively predict their actions: Findings from an Australian National Survey of Youth (Yap and Jorm 2012).
-Abstract.
+Young people's mental health first aid intentions and beliefs prospectively predict their actions: Findings from an Australian National Survey of Youth.
+Psychiatry Research.
+2012 Apr 30;196(2-3):315-9.
+Abstract

 This study examined whether young people's first aid intentions and beliefs predicted the actions they later took to help a close friend or family member with a mental health problem.

-Mental health literacy: Empowering the community to take action for better mental health (Jorm 2011).
+Mental health literacy: Empowering the community to take action for better mental health.
+American Psychological Association.
+2012 Apr;67(3):231-43.
 Abstract

 Jorm discusses the relative lack of attention paid to mental health literacy (public knowledge about mental disorders) compared to knowledge about what actions to take for prevention, early intervention, and treatment of physical disorders.
 Nevertheless, as Jorm discusses, evidence that a range of interventions can improve mental health literacy, including whole-of-community campaigns, interventions in educational settings, Mental Health First Aid training, and information websites.

-The influence of stigma on first aid actions taken by young people for mental health problems in a close friend or family member (Yap and Jorm 2011).
+The influence of stigma on first aid actions taken by young people for mental health problems in a close friend or family member.
+Journal of Affective Disorders.
+2011 Nov;134(1-3):473-7.
 Abstract.

 Young people are an important source of first aid for mental health problems in people they are close to, but their first aid skills remain inadequate.
 This study examined the influence of stigma on first aid actions taken by young people to help someone close to them with a mental health problem.

-Mental health first aid responses of the public: Results from an Australian national survey (Jorm, et al., 2003-2004).
-Full text article.
+Mental health first aid responses of the public: Results from an Australian national survey.
+BMC Psychiatry.
+2005;5:9.
+Abstract.

 A national survey of 4000 Australian adults examined how they would respond to someone they know and care about who has a mental disorder.
 The results show that mental health first aid skills need improving in a number of areas.
 They also show that lack of knowledge of mental disorders and stigmatizing attitudes are barriers to people providing first aid.